coolnikitav/CodingLearning/Python/Notes/TopologicalSortAlgorithm.md

 # Topological sort
-Sorts given actions in such a way that if there is a dependency of one action on another, then hte dependent action always comes later than its parent action.
+Sorts given actions in such a way that if there is a dependency of one action on another, then the dependent action always comes later than its parent action.

 ![Topological sort example](image-9.png)